1. Never Disregard Your Children's Feelings:

-Never Use The Family Court System To Do Battle With An Ex :
+2. Never Use The Family Court System To Do Battle With An Ex:

-There are adversarial attorneys who will take your last dime and help you use the system to get back at an ex.
+There are adversarial attorneys who will take your last dime and help you use the family court system abuse your ex.
 The need for revenge can be costly and the only one to pay, in the end will be you.

 Negotiation and mediation are about settling the business end of the marriage.
 Put your emotions aside, take care of the business that needs to be taken care of and then deal with your emotions separately.

 4. Never Refuse To Communicate With Your Ex:

 Unless the relationship is abusive if you have children together, you should always be willing to communicate in a civil and respectful manner with your ex.
 An ex-spouse is not someone to be thrown away as if she/he is nothing more than trash stuck to the bottom of your shoe.
 If your ex reaches out to you via a phone call, email or in person with a need to discuss an issue pertaining to your divorce and marriage respond with common human decency.
 To not do so lacks character.